All Episodes

 It's Friday.

-Let's rip it live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

-One big exciting, busy broadcast hour to go here on Open Line Friday.
+One big, exciting, busy broadcast hour to go here on Open Line Friday.

 Happy to have you along, ladies and gentlemen.

-Genuine thrill and an honor every day to be here and uh hash this stuff out with you.
+Genuine thrill and an honor every day to be here and hash this stuff out with you.

 I love it.